-Philosophy, perhaps better than any discipline, prepares students to work effectively and live meaningfully in the twenty-first century.
-Philosophy prepares workers by helping to develop the skills and competencies that are in demand in the twenty-first century workplace.
-More importantly, philosophy prepares the human being for living in any century, asking him or her to reflect carefully on questions concerning meaning, truth, and value.
+Philosophy prepares workers by helping to develop the skills and competencies that are in demand in the twenty-first-century workplace.
+More importantly, philosophy prepares the human being for living in any century by encouraging us to examine our lives, and reflect carefully on questions concerning meaning, truth, and value.

 Stop by to the department office, Bishop Hall 231, Monday through Friday, to pick up an application for the philosophy major or ethics, philosophy, or religious studies minors.